bricksphd/teaching/Syllabus.md

 ## Policies

-:hourglass: All grades are final a week after the grade is posted or when the final starts, whichever comes sooner.
-The grade for the final is final at close of business the day of the final.
+:hourglass: All grades are final a week after they are posted.

-:heavy_check_mark: Much of the grading in this class is subjective.
-By taking this class, you agree to accept my subjective grading.
+:heavy_check_mark: By taking this class, you agree to accept my subjective grading.

- ## Warnings

-:rotating_light: I enforce all CS department course policies, including the attendance and plagiarism policy (see the [policy document](https://github.com/bricksphd/teaching/blob/master/CSPolicies.docx) in this repository).
-Most semesters I have to drop or fail a student for lack of attendance.
-**You will not be an exception.**

-:rotating_light: I do not tolerate fraud.
-If you enrolled in this class just to fulfil the requirements of your visa/scholarship/loan and don't attend class or perform at a minimum level, I will drop you from the class and contact the relevant stakeholders. **You will not be an exception.**

-:rotating_light: I do not regrade or change grades unless there has been a clear error.
-I have refused to change grades even though it meant students: had to leave the country due to visa restrictions,  couldn't graduate on time, had to take the course again, couldn't take a follow-on course, failed to make the honor roll, etc. **You will not be an exception.**
+:rotating_light: You will be dropped after four unexcused absences (see the [official policy](https://github.com/bricksphd/teaching/blob/master/CSPolicies.docx)).

+:rotating_light: If you do not take the final, you will receive a failing grade.

 ## ...And of Course